tylernford/cocina_build/content/_index.md

   text: |-
     Bring authentic Tex-Mex cuisine bursting with flavor to any corporate, wedding or private event by selecting Cocina 214 as your catering preference.
 Whether the event is small or large, Cocina 214 offers a wide variety of dishes that caters to all types of palates.
 Cocina 214 catering combines the experience of freshly made food with dedicated high quality service to make a perfect eating experience at any event.
 Make your event buzz with excitement over the authentic and deliciousness Tex-Mex food provided by Cocina 214 catering service.

-    Get a $25 Cocina 214 Gift Card for every $500 Catering Order that you place!
+    Get a $25 Cocina 214 Gift Card for every $500 Catering Order that you place!!
   photo: "/uploads/2017/12/04/guac_bar.jpg"
 upcoming_events:
   photo: "/uploads/2018/07/07/chairs-outside-overlooking-ocean.jpg"